-Many people of all ages tend to feel a little melancholy as summer gives way to cool nights and shorter days.
+Many people of all ages tend to feel a little melancholy as the days get shorter and the weather gets colder.
 The so-called “winter blues” are very common.
 But do you notice those feelings rolling around every year at the same time?
 Does your teen ask, Why am I always sad in the winter?
 If so, the problem might be seasonal affective disorder, or SAD.

 The American Academy of Family Physicians reports that 4 to 6 percent of people in the United States suffer from winter-onset SAD, while 10 to 20 percent may suffer from a milder form of the disorder.
 And because SAD usually starts in young adulthood, teenagers and adolescents are at risk.
 Therefore, it’s important for parents to be aware of whether their teen’s mood changes when the season changes.